-Thin, waify body types might be the runway standard (for now), but researchers from New Zealand found that men prefer a larger waist-to-hips ratio of 7:10 over a smaller ratio of 9:10.
+Thin, waify body types might be the runway standard (for now), but researchers from New Zealand found that men prefer a larger waist-to-hips ratio over a smaller ratio.

 This study found that men preferred female voices that are higher in pitch and “breathy.”
 But for the sake of your girlfriends, just don’t take that as an invitation to bring your baby voice to the public space.

 Blondes may have more fun, but are they seen as more attractive?
-A study from 2008 found that brunettes were rated “more favorably” than blondes by male subjects and that hair length had only a weak effect on attractiveness ratings.
+Some studies have found that brunettes are rate “more favorably” than blondes by male subjects.

 Yet another excuse to join the #nomakeupselfie movement?
 Subjects in this study from the Quarterly Journal of Experimental Psychology were shown photos of female faces wearing varying levels of makeup and asked to choose which look they found the most attractive and which look they’d guess the opposite sex would find the most attractive.
 Both men and women agreed on the same amount of makeup they found attractive, but women actually thought men preferred way more makeup than they actually did.

 Don’t have Gisele’s mile-long gams?
 Having long arms might be more attractive to guys anyway, according to this study.